metno/emep-ctm/Output.rst

     Vertical coordinate system that is used in the model (usually 'EMEPsigma').

 Both ``sites.dat`` and ``sondes.dat`` files are optional, but recommended.
-The species and meteorological data requested for site and sone output are specified in ``My_Outputs.f90`` by the use of arrays.
+The species and meteorological data requested for site and sonde output are specified in ``My_Outputs.f90`` by the use of arrays.
 Only a few met fields are defined so far but more can be added into ``Sites_ml.f90`` as required.